Looking for local maple syrup orchards and sugarworks in Northern Maine (Aroostock county)?

 information, please let me know!

-Updates for October 2023
+Updates for February 2026

-October The new sapping season starts in late winter; typically from mid-March to mid-April in most maple-syrup producing areas, when temperatures are below freezing at night and above freezing during the day.
+- The new sapping season starts in late winter; typically from mid-March to mid-April in most maple-syrup producing areas, when temperatures are below freezing at night and above freezing during the day.
 Tours

 usually begin in early Spring!
 That's a great time to visit a maple sugar orchard or sugarworks and see a sugaring demonstration; watch them make maple syrup!